f4exb/sdrdaemon/README.md

   - `fecblk=<int>` value should be between 0 (no FEC) and 127.
 This is the number of FEC blocks added to the 128 I/Q data blocks sent per frame.
 See the "Data formats" chapter for details about the frame construction in the FEC case.

-<h2>Common configuration options for the decimation</h2>
+<h2>Common configuration options for the decimation (sdrdaemonfec, sdrdaemon)</h2>

   - `decim=<int>` log2 of the decimation factor.
 Samples collected from the device are down-sampled by two to the power of this value.
-On 8 bit samples native systems (RTL-SDR and HackRF) For a value greater than 0 (thus an effective downsampling) the size of the samples is increased to 2x16 bits.
+On 8 bit samples native systems (RTL-SDR and HackRF) for a value greater than 0 (thus an effective downsampling) the size of the samples is increased to 2x16 bits.
   - `fcpos=<int>` Relative position of the center frequency in the resulting decimation:
     - `0` is infra-dyne i.e. decimation is done around -fc/4 where fc is the device center frequency
     - `1` is supra-dyne i.e. decimation is done around fc/4
     - `2` is centered i.e. decimation is done around fc

+<h2>Common configuration options for the interpolation (sdrdaemontx)</h2>

+  - `interp=<int>` log2 of the interpolation factor.
+Samples received from the network are up sampled by two to the power of this value.
+Samples are recived as 2x16 bits and resized depending on the transmiting device.
+Interpolation is done always centered on the transmission frequency.
+There is no infra-dyne nor supra-dyne translation.

 <h2>Device type specific configuration options</h2>